Communication app for creating symbol and text AAC.

 Radio microphones can also be used with amplification systems and public loop systems for group use.

-These can be used for group listening with one transmitter and several receivers with headsets.
+They can be used for group listening with one transmitter and several receivers with headsets.

-Sometimes known as Augmentative and Alternative Communication (AAC).
+This is sometimes known as Augmentative and Alternative Communication (AAC).

 Types of equipment used for speech and speech replacement include: